Privacy Policy

 This Privacy Policy describes how Harvey processes Personal Data collected from you or about you through our websites, for example at Harvey.ai and help.harvey.ai (our “Websites”), the Services, and other interactions you have with Harvey.

-Harvey’s Services are offered to businesses, companies and/or other entities (our “Customers”) for professional use.
-We enter into customer agreements (for example, our platform agreement, pilot agreement, evaluation agreement, terms of service, data processing agreement etc.,) with our Customers.
+Harvey’s Services are offered to businesses, companies and/or other entities, and/or individual professionals (our “Customers”) for professional use.
+We enter into customer agreements (for example, our platform agreement, pilot agreement, evaluation agreement, terms of service, data processing addendum etc.,) with our Customers.
 These agreements govern the delivery and use of the Services (the “Customer Agreement”).
 This Privacy Policy does not apply to any input or output generated on our online platform, or documents uploaded to our platform.
-We process this data on behalf of Customers and we call it (“Customer Data” and “Content”).
+We process that data on behalf of Customers and we call it (“Customer Data” and “Content”).
 Harvey’s use of Customer Data and Content received through the Services is governed by the relevant Customer Agreement.
 Harvey processes Customer Data and Content received through the Services as a Data Processor so any queries related to this data should be directed to our Customers who are the Data Controllers.

-This Privacy Policy governs where Harvey is the data controller responsible for the processing of the Personal Data.
+This Privacy Policy applies where Harvey is the data controller responsible for the processing of the Personal Data.

 2. Personal Data we Collect and Process